JackPotat0/jackpotat0.github.io/docs/game.md

 Story/Plot: Your typical RPG story, something's weird going on, and so happens someone's trying to destroy the world and such.
 It's pretty hard to get attached to the main plot especially after Kid is gone.
 And you found out that the previous heroes' efforts are sort of wasted, when I already don't feel like caring about anyone other than Serge...
 Great stuff.
 But rationally speaking, it is an interesting concept that good endings might have unwanted consequences.
 A lot of the end game plot should have been shown before as breadcrumbs instead of throwing it all together.
 Generally, the concept is there, but it left too many blanks and becomes a bit incohesive and didnt really manage to deal the emotional punch, or maybe this is the intention?

 Characters: The protagonist is silent, even the character description has nothing to say other than he is a silent protagonist.
-Kid so far looks like the only developed character with motivation and personality.
+Kid is the only developed character with motivation and personality.
 And you have a bunch of other tag alongs which are just there for necessary reasons or not.
-Some side stories like Karsh and Riddel is nice.
+Some side stories like Karsh and Riddel's is nice.

 Gameplay: The basic battle system is pretty fun, but its execution could have been better.
 Looks confusing at first but completely clear on the second look (no in game tutorial and looking up online).
 Very unique take on skills/magic and MP systems.
 The issue is that the progression feels VERY weak, I don't feel like getting stronger at all.
 While I think the levelling mechanic is kinda smart, it really takes away the sense of levelling up.
 Also it does not encourage you to use stronger skills, which is really weird.
 Equipment upgrades are far and few.
 All this combined and the gameplay feels stale over time.

 Music: This is definitely one of my favourite OSTs of all time.
 The OST probably deserved a better game to go along.
 It is tempting to just say the music here is superior to CT (they are at least equally great for sure).
 Maybe it's recency bias I prefer the OST in CC over CT, but we will see in a few years.
-The OST is THE standard JRPG OST, it may sound generic to some, yes, but because it is so influential.
 Mitsuda nailed the tropical sounds perfectly.
 References to Chrono Trigger OST is fantastic.
 Unstolen Jewel is so beautiful, it ranks right under **Dearly Beloved**, same as **Song of the Ancients** and **To Zanarkand** as of writing.
 Still not a fan of the battle theme, at least the boss theme and final boss theme is quite decent.

 | Story/Plot    | Characters    | Gameplay  | Music        | Best Girls/Boys |
 | ------------- | ------------- | --------- | ------------ | --------------- |